Adijat Ayuba

 Adijat Ayuba (born 11 October 1983) is a Nigerian judoka who compete in the women's category.
 She won a silver medal at the 2007 All-Africa Games and a bronze medal at the 2010 African Judo Championships.

 Judo

-Sports career

-Adijat Ayuba won a silver medal in the women's 78 kg event, at the 2007 All-Africa Games held in Algeir, Algeria.
+Adijat Ayuba won a silver medal in the women's 78 kg event, at the 2007 All-Africa Games held in Algiers, Algeria.

 While at the 2010 African Judo Championships at Yaoundé, Cameroon, she came second in the Open event and earned a bronze medal.